mikearino/Week_3_code_review/README.md

 1. To run this program, clone repository from this GitHub.
 2. Open file in a web browser such as Google Chrome.
-3. Type a number and receive a return response on the screen.
+3. Type in a number and push submit to receive a return response on the screen.
 5. The bootstrap file should be under "css" folder of project and jQuery file should be under "js" directory.

 ## Known Bugs